Transferring to Western

 We are delighted you have chosen to attend WWU.
 We hope the time you spend here is filled with learning, challenge, enlightenment, and most of all, fun.
 To make your declaration as an English major as simple as possible, we have provided some important information below.

-The English department offers four major programs:
+The English department offers five major programs:

-• English - Creative Writing Emphasis
+- English - Creative Writing, BA

 You can check out the lists of required courses for each of these majors on the Undergraduate Programs page.